-Wood-burning stoves and wood burning boilers should use only the right quality of wood and need to be properly installed, maintained and regularly serviced by a qualified and competent person.
+Wood-burning stoves and wood-burning boilers should burn only the right quality of wood and need to be properly installed, maintained and regularly serviced by a qualified and competent person.

 Follow these guidelines: